NYUDataBootcamp/Book/pandas-intro.md

 df_v2 = df[numlist]
 ```

-You might verify that the two new DataFrames are identical -- With a small dataframe like this, you can do this by hand by just printing them both out.
+You might verify that the two new DataFrames are identical -- with a small dataframe like this, you can do this by hand by just printing them both out.

 Closely related is the `drop` method.
 If we want to drop the variable `cpi`, we would use